-Epic System Corporation's CareWeb46 had significant limitations, including: inability to effectively control access on a record-by-record basis within respective external databases, as claimed in several IRI patents; inability to distinguish between records within an external or backend database, the databases accessed through CareWeb were basically opaque to the "CareWeb" system; CareWeb's implementation because of its fixed structure was expressly limited to a particular, monolithic front-end architecture for secure implementation.
+claimed in several IRI patents; inability to distinguish between records within an external or backend database, the databases accessed through CareWeb were basically opaque to the "CareWeb" system; and CareWeb's fixed structure was expressly limited to a particular, monolithic front-end architecture for secure implementation.

-204. At the time the inventions disclosed in the IRI patents were conceived, the medical community showed little sign of implementing a system for controlling access to medical records that were stored in extern databases.
-However, computer networks presented new challenges and unique problems that the IRI patents addressed.
+202. At the time the inventions disclosed in the IRI patents were conceived, the medical community showed little sign of implementing a system for controlling access to medical records that were stored in extern databases.
+Further, computer networks presented new challenges and unique problems that the IRI patents addressed.

-As health care moves from paper to electronic data collection, providing easier access and dissemination of health information, the development of guiding privacy, confidentiality, and security principles is necessary to help balance the protection of patients' privacy interests against appropriate information access...
+As health care moves from paper to electronic data collection, providing easier access and dissemination of health information, the development of guiding privacy, confidentiality, and security principles is necessary to help balance the protection of patients' privacy interests against appropriate information access. . . .
 It is imperative that all participants in our health care system work actively toward a viable resolution of this information privacy debate.

-Suzy Buckovich, Helga Rippen, and Michael Rozen, Driving Toward Guiding Principles: A Goal for Privacy, Confidentiality, and Security of Health Information, J. AM.
+Suzy Buckovich, Helga Rippen, and Michael Rozen, Driving Toward Guiding Principles: A Goal for Privacy, Confidentiality, and Security of Health Information, J. Am.
 MED.
 INFORM.
 ASSOC.
 6 (1999).

-205. The need for a secure system for providing access to medical records was specifically required to address cloud computing where medical records were stored in one or more external databases.
+203. The need for a secure system for providing access to medical records was specifically required in the cloud computing context where medical records were stored in one or more external databases.